neondatabase/website/content/docs/serverless/serverless-driver.md

 - `isolationMode`

-  Selects a Postgres transaction isolation mode.
-If present, it must be one of: `ReadUncommitted`, `ReadCommitted`, `RepeatableRead` or `Serializable`.
+  Must be one of `ReadUncommitted`, `ReadCommitted`, `RepeatableRead` or `Serializable`.

 - `readOnly`

-  Ensures that a `READ ONLY` transaction is used to execute the queries passed.
+  Ensures that a `READ ONLY` transaction is used to execute queries.

 - `deferrable`

-  If true (and if `readOnly` is also true, and isolationMode is `Serializable`), this option ensures that a `DEFERRABLE` transaction is used to execute the queries passed.
+  Ensures that a `DEFERRABLE` transaction is used to execute queries.

-For more information, see [transaction(...) function](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#transaction-function).
+For additional details, see [transaction(...) function](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#transaction-function).

 ### Pool or Client